2019 Suzuka 10 Hours

-The 2019 Suzuka 10 Hours was an endurance event that took place on August 25, 2019 at the Suzuka Circuit in Suzuka City, Japan.
+The 2019 Suzuka 10 Hours was an endurance event that took place on August 25, 2019, at the Suzuka Circuit in Suzuka City, Japan.
 It was the 48th edition of the Summer Endurance Classic at Suzuka, and the third round of the 2019 Intercontinental GT Challenge.

-Due to the effects of the COVID-19 pandemic, this is the most recent running of the Suzuka Summer Endurance Classic as of 2022.
+Due to the effects of the COVID-19 pandemic, this was the last Suzuka Summer Endurance Race to take place for five years, until the 2025 Suzuka 1000 km.